H1M4W4R1/SimpleDetection/README.md

   Requires detector to support ghost detection (implement `ISupportGhostDetection` interface)
 * `OnObjectDetectionFailed(context)` - called each frame object is not detected by a detector.
 * `CanBeDetected(context)` - called to check if object can be detected by a detector.

+## Creating a stated detectable object
+You can also implement `DetectableObjectWithStatesBase` - a version of `DetectableObjectBase` that supports states.

+All available state callbacks:
+* `OnStayAsGhostDetected()` - called each frame object is detected by a detector, but cannot be detected.
+* `OnStayAsDetected()` - called each frame object is detected by a detector and can be detected.
+* `OnStayAsAnyDetected()` - called each frame object is detected by a detector.
+* `OnStayAsUndetected()` - called each frame object is not detected by a detector.
+* `OnDetectionStartAsGhost()` - called when object starts being detected by a detector, but cannot be detected.
+* `OnDetectionStartAsDetected()` - called when object starts being detected by a detector and can be detected.
+* `OnDetectionStartAsAny()` - called when object starts being detected by a detector.
+* `OnDetectionEndAsGhost()` - called when object stops being detected by a detector, but cannot be detected.
+* `OnDetectionEndAsDetected()` - called when object stops being detected by a detector and can be detected.
+* `OnDetectionEndAsAny()` - called when object stops being detected by a detector.

 ## Creating a detector
 To create a detector you need to create a custom detector class that inherits from